g4b1nagy/helpfulsheep.com/src/projects.md

 An avid GNU/Linux user, I'm very fluent in Python and JavaScript.
 I love writing backend code almost as much as developing clean UIs so yes, I can definitely LESS the browser compatibility out of your CSS.

-If you're still not sure, feel free to go over to my
+Feel free to go over to my

 <a href="https://github.com/g4b1nagy/" target="_blank"><code>GitHub page</code></a> or just <a id="email" href="mailto:gabi_screw_your_spam@helpfulsheep.com"><code>send me an email</code></a>